munificent/craftinginterpreters/book/hash-tables.md

 ^code free-table

 Again, it looks just like a dynamic array.
-In fact, you can think of a hash table as basically a dynamic array with a really unusual policy for inserting items.
-We don't need to check for NULL here since `FREE_ARRAY()` alread handles that gracefully.
+In fact, you can think of a hash table as basically a dynamic array with a really strange policy for inserting items.
+We don't need to check for `NULL` here since `FREE_ARRAY()` already handles that gracefully.

 ### Hashing strings